vominhtri231/Notes/Java/Server/Tomcat/Architecture.md

            redirectPort="8443" />
 ```
 4. Engine
-   Process request from the connector then hand the reponse back.
+   Process request from the connector then hand the response back.
 ```xml
 <Engine name="Catalina" defaultHost="localhost">
 </Engine>